iNTU (Intranet Portal)

 Dr Dinesh Kumar Srinivasan

-Augmented Reality for Anatomical Education, 3D Patient model, Congenital Heart Disease, Preeclampsia, Ageing, Cancer, Tissue Engineering and Device Innovations.
+Augmented Reality for Anatomical Education, Congenital Heart Disease, Preeclampsia, Ageing, Cancer, Tissue Engineering and Device Innovations.

 Prof Dorrit Vibeke Sorensen